JPvRiel/docker-rsyslog/README.md

 $ sudo tail /var/lib/docker/volumes/syslog_log/_data/udp/5424/$(hostname)/messages | grep --color -E 'Test UDP message|$'
 ```

-### Advanced debugging
+## Advanced debugging

-One may want to debug the entry point script `rsyslog.sh`, `rsyslogd`, or both.
+One may want to debug the entry point script `entrypoint.sh`, `rsyslogd`, or both.

 RSyslog depends on a command line flag `-d` or the `RSYSLOG_DEBUG` environment variables being set in order to debug.
+See [Rsyslog Debug Support](http://www.rsyslog.com/doc/master/troubleshooting/debug.html).

 Enabling debug has performance implications and is probably NOT appropriate for production.

-Set debug flag for rsyslogd (does not affect entrypoint script debugging):
+Debug flags for rsyslogd does not affect entrypoint script debugging.
+To make the entrypoint script be verbose about shell commands run, use `ENTRYPOINT_DEBUG=true`.

 ```bash
 docker container run --rm -it \